The Garden Grazer

 • If serving with rice, quinoa, or noodles, begin cooking that first so it's ready when the stir fry is done.

-• Tempeh option: if using tempeh, cut into bite-sized pieces and add to bowl with teriyaki sauce.
+• Tempeh option: If using tempeh, cut it into bite-sized pieces and add to bowl with teriyaki sauce.
 Toss well to coat and set aside to marinate.
 (Simply omit this step if not using tempeh.)

 • In a large skillet/wok over medium-high heat, add 1/4 cup water or vegetable broth.
 (For no-oil stir fry method.)
 When hot, carefully add broccoli and mushrooms.
 Sauté for 3 minutes.